Azure/acr-builder/docs/task.md

 #### retries

 The number of retries to attempt if a container fails its execution.
+A retry is only attempted if a container's exit code is non-zero.

 * Optional
 * Type: `int`